abel-sysu/en/_members/wuziwei.md

   email: ziweiw1998@gmail.com
 ---

     My name is Wu Ziwei.
-I’m now a graduate student
+I’m now a PhD student at The University of Melbourne.
     I’m slow-witted and like to watch suspensive,
     brain-burning, thrilling movies or play and love psychology books
     I enjoy solving some repetitive and tedious work by programming